2025 Storm Events in Houston

 - Shingle edges lifting or buckling

-25% Rule: If repair costs exceed 30% of full replacement cost, or if the roof is over 20 years old with multiple issues, replacement is typically more cost-effective.
+25% Rule: If the roof is over 20 years old with multiple issues, or if damage is extensive across multiple areas, replacement is typically more effective long-term.
 Multiple leak points or structural damage warrant replacement.

 Houston at a Glance